 Governors appreciate too the requirements of our children’s parents and carers and their need to be satisfied about the overall leadership and management of the school and how it affects safety, learning and enjoyment of school life.

 To achieve their objectives governors too must continually evaluate the role they have played within the life of the school, and publish relevant information to all interested parties.

 This statement and report are part of that evaluation and publication process.

 School Improvement Plan (SIP) –

 Governors work co-operatively with the head teacher and senior management in the monitoring the School Improvement Plan.
-The School Improvement Plan sets aims for the forthcoming 3 years.
-The current SIP is based on priorities identified from data, school self-evaluation and OFSTED priorities.
-The SIP is set out with clear improvement activities, the key tasks which will be completed in order to measure outcomes.
-The SIP is monitored and reviewed termly, with an evaluation overview being completed and presented to governors at the Autumn Term Progress Meeting
+The School Improvement Plan sets aims for the forthcoming year and outlines priorities for the forthcoming three years.
+The current SIP is based on priorities identified from data and school self-evaluation priorities.
+The SIP is set out with clear improvement actions, the milestones which will be completed in order to achieve the success criteria.
+The SIP is monitored and reviewed termly, with a final evaluation overview being presented to governors at the Autumn Term Progress Meeting

 Governor visits –